compGeom-s23/compGeom-s23.github.io/Projects/P5-hull3d.md

 Also: Capture a movie of the screen while you demo your code and upload it to github, either in #general or a a direct message.
 To demo, no voice, just run your code and show what it can do (To capture a movie  on a Mac press `shift+command+5` and then choose the option that says `record selected portion`).

-***

-### Start early, program well and enjoy the proces!

-This project is significantly harder than the previous ones and has many pieces that you'll have to put together (such as segment intersection) while handling degenerate cases.
-It is crucial that you develop your code one piece at a time, and test before you move on to the next.
-From the beginning, design your code  knowing that you will spend 90% of the time debugging it.
-Make the debugging easier.